chingu-voyage5/BitHelper/README.md

 # BitHelper

 ## Elevator Pitch
 Ever had a killer idea for an app, but never got to finish it?
-BitHelper is help you to find new team mates to finish your apps or join exciting new projects to develop together!
+BitHelper is here to help you find new team mates to finish your apps or join exciting new projects to develop together!

 ## Brief
 Coming soon